 Here are a few suggestions for hiring and training salespeople to market online.

 - Look for salespeople that are very comfortable on the web and are good at writing content.
-People that have attempted to build a website or frequently use Facebook and other social media sites are good candidates, and will naturally want to learn more about web marketing and look forward to posting content.
+People that have attempted to build a website or frequently use Facebook and other social media sites are good candidates, and will naturally want to learn more about strategic digital marketing and look forward to posting content.

 - It is important to modify incentive and rewards systems around digital marketing skills that include lead creation, online conversions, an understanding of web stats, e-mail marketing and more.